ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 Before you create the content of your tutorial, you'll need to set up a directory, lesson files, and metadata.
 You can do this quickly and intuitively with the help of our user-friendly ProtoWizard.

-We've included instructions in this guide for doing all of this grunt work manually (in case you're curious or ambitious or need to make some changes after the fact), but we strongly recommend that you use the ProtoWizard to skip all of that manual grunt work.
+We've included instructions in this guide for doing all of this manually (in case you're curious or ambitious or need to make some changes after the fact), but we strongly recommend that you use the ProtoWizard to skip all of that manual grunt work.
 This approach will let you focus on the most important stuff, which is creating the content of your tutorial -- explaining concepts, creating code challenges or multiple-choice quizzes, etc.

 #### Using the ProtoWizard CLI (recommended)